OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 ### Other annotations
 Currently this work hasn't tried to detect/check annotations which aren't detected by hmmer.
 This may be a limitation and could be worth investigating.

+## Current code limitations
+Only processes tprs or anks, if additional domains are desired the hmmer file will need to be added to the hmm_files directory and script 3 and 4 will need to be modified to take/process additional domains.
+This needs to consider what to overwrite and whether to include the number of repeats.